Step Back in Time at These 12 Frank Lloyd Wright Houses Across the USA

 • Where: Dunbar, Pennsylvania

-Kentuck Knob was one of the last homes that Wright ever built—he was 86 years old when he agreed to take the project on.
+Commissioned by Bernadine and I. N. Hagan, friends of Fallingwater owners the Kauffmanns, Kentuck Knob was one of the last homes that Wright built—he was 86 years old when he agreed to take on the project.
 Although Usonian in design, this house has an unusual hexagonal structure.
 Built with local sandstone and North Carolinian red cypress, the structure’s low-slung profile blends gracefully into the landscape.
-And if you’re wondering why a house in Pennsylvania is called the “Kentuck Knob,” the home’s fanciful name was inspired by the property it’s built on.
-Way back in the day, an 18th-century settler named David Askins was considering moving to Kentucky from Pennsylvania but instead opted to settle in the Quaker State’s southwestern corner and dubbed it Little Kentuck.
-To this day, the area is still known as the Kentuck District—thus, the Kentuck Knob.
+Why is a house in Pennsylvania called the “Kentuck Knob”?
+The name was inspired by the property it’s built on.
+It’s alleged that an 18th-century settler named David Askins was considering moving to Kentucky from Pennsylvania, but decided instead to settle in the Quaker State’s southwestern corner and dubbed it Little Kentuck.

-A street view of the Frank Lloyd Wright House in Chicago
+A street view of the Frank Lloyd Wright House in Chicago, with shadows of leafless trees

 Wright designed his private home and studio in the popular, East Coast shingle style.